 Competition in the pharmaceutical and medical products industries is intense and is characterized by costly and extensive research efforts and rapid technological progress.
 We are aware of several pharmaceutical companies also actively engaged in the development of therapies for the treatment of obesity, diabetes and sexual health and medical device companies for the treatment of sleep apnea.
 Many of these companies have substantially greater research and development capabilities as well as substantially greater marketing, financial and human resources than we do.
-In addition, many of these companies have significantly greater experience than us in undertaking pre-clinical testing, human clinical trials and other regulatory approval procedures.
-Our competitors may develop technologies and products that are more effective than those we are currently marketing or researching and developing.
+In addition, many of these companies have technologies and products that are more effective than those we are currently marketing or researching and developing.
 Such developments could render our drugs, if approved, or our investigational drug candidates less competitive or possibly obsolete.
 We are also competing with respect to marketing capabilities and manufacturing efficiency, areas in which we have limited experience.
 Mergers, acquisitions, joint ventures and similar events may also significantly change the competition.

 Current approved anti-obesity drugs include Xenical (orlistat), marketed by Roche, the over-the-counter version, alli, marketed by GlaxoSmithKline, and phentermine, which is available from several generic manufacturers.
 Orlistat works by inhibiting lipase, thus preventing digestion and absorption of dietary fat in the gastrointestinal tract.
 Meridia (sibutramine) was previously marketed by Abbott Laboratories; however, in October 2010, Abbott Laboratories withdrew Meridia in the U.S. at the FDA's request.
 The FDA requested the withdrawal because they believed Meridia's risks were not justified compared with the modest weight loss that patients achieved on the drug.
 In January 2010, the EMA suspended the marketing authorization of sibutramine in Europe.
 The impact on QNEXA of the withdrawal of sibutramine is unknown at this time.
-There are several drugs in development for obesity including an investigational drug candidate, liraglutide in Phase 3 clinical trials being developed by Novo Nordisk A/S and several other investigational drug candidates in Phase 2 clinical trials.
+There are several drugs in development for obesity including an investigational drug candidate, liraglutide (3.0 mg for subcutaneous injection), in Phase 3 clinical trials being developed by Novo Nordisk A/S and several other investigational drug candidates in Phase 2 clinical trials.
+Recently Amylin Pharmaceuticals, Inc. and Takeda Pharmaceutical Company Limited announced that they have suspended clinical activities in an ongoing Phase 2 study examining the safety and effectiveness of the investigational combination therapy pramlintide/metreleptin for the treatment of obesity.
+The clinical study was voluntarily halted to investigate a new antibody-related laboratory finding with metreleptin treatment in two patients who participated in a previously completed clinical study of obesity.
 Arena Pharmaceuticals, Inc. and Orexigen Therapeutics, Inc. have each submitted an NDA to the FDA for their investigational obesity drug candidates.
 Neither of these investigational drug candidates was approved by the FDA citing concerns around carcinogenicity in the case of Arena and the need to complete a pre-approval cardiovascular outcomes study in the case of Orexigen.
-The future of the Arena and Orexigen compounds is uncertain at this time.
+The future of the Arena and Ore